-The availability of funds under the revolving credit portion of our credit facility is based on the lesser of (i) the product of adjusted EBITDA, as defined in the credit agreement, for the most recent 12-month period for which financial statements have been delivered under the credit agreement multiplied by the specified advance multiple, up to 3.25, less the outstanding senior indebtedness and letters of credit, and (ii) \$75.0 million less the outstanding revolving loans and letters of credit.
-Interest on the revolving credit portion of our credit facility may be payable at (x) the sum of (i) an applicable margin ranging from 2.00% to 2.50% based on the applicable leverage ratio plus (ii) a base rate equal to the greatest of (a) the rate of interest last quoted by The Wall Street Journal as the "prime rate," (b) the sum of the federal funds rate plus a margin of 0.50% and (c) the sum of the adjusted LIBOR that would be applicable to a loan with an interest period of one month advanced on the applicable day plus a margin of 3.00% or (y) the sum of (i) an applicable margin ranging from 3.00% to 3.50% based on the applicable leverage ratio plus (ii) an applicable margin ranging from 3.00% to 3.50% based on the applicable day or (z) the sum of (i) an applicable margin ranging from 0.25% to 0.50% per annum based on the applicable to a loan with an interest period of one, two or three months a 0.50% per annum based on the applicable leverage ratio is the unused portion of the revolving portion of the credit facility.
+The availability of funds under the revolving credit portion of our credit facility is based on the lesser of (i) the product of adjusted EBITDA, as defined in the credit agreement, for the most recent 12-month period for which financial statements have been delivered under the credit agreement multiplied by the specified advance multiple, up to 3.75, less the outstanding senior indebtedness and letters of credit, and (ii) \$75.0 million less the outstanding revolving loans and letters of credit.
+Interest on the revolving credit portion of our credit facility may be payable at (x) the sum of (i) an applicable margin ranging from 2.00% to 2.50% based on the applicable leverage ratio plus (ii) a base rate equal to the greatest of (a) the rate of interest last quoted by The Wall Street Journal as the "prime rate," (b) the sum of the federal funds rate plus a margin of 0.50% and (c) the sum of the adjusted LIBOR that would be applicable to a loan with an interest period of one month advanced on the applicable day plus a margin of 3.00% or (y) the sum of (i) an applicable margin ranging from 3.00% to 3.50% based on the applicable leverage ratio plus (ii) the adjusted LIBOR that would be applicable to a loan with an interest period of one, two or three months advanced on the applicable day or (z) the sum of (i) an applicable margin ranging from 3.00% to 3.50% based on the applicable leverage ratio plus (ii) the daily floating LIBOR that would be applicable to a loan with an interest period of one month advanced on the applicable day.
+We pay a fee ranging from 0.25% to 0.50% per annum based on the applicable leverage ratio times the unused portion of the revolving portion of the credit facility.
 Issued stand-by letters of credit are charged at a rate equal to the applicable margin for LIBOR loans payable quarterly.
-On January 12, 2016, we drew \$10.0 million of our revolving credit line to fund on-going operations.
+On January 12, 2016 and May 5, 2016, we drew \$10.0 million and \$10.0 million, respectively, of our revolving credit line to fund on-going operations.
 On February 5, 2016, we drew \$22.0 million on our delayed draw term loan to fund the acquisition of South Shore.
-As of March 31, 2016, we had \$32.0 million outstanding on the credit facility and the total availability under the revolving credit loan facility was \$42.8 million.
+As a result of a provision in our amended credit facility, we were able to transfer \$3.0 million of our revolving credit line debt to our term loan debt on May 24, 2016.
+As of June 30, 2016, we had \$41.7 million outstanding on the credit facility and the total availability under the revolving credit loan facility was \$46.4 million.
+We did not have any amounts outstanding on the credit facility as of December 31, 2015 and the total availability under the revolving credit loan facility was \$58.3 million.